xiduzo/whisper-sentiment-analysis/Readme.md

 2. Install the model (./pywhispercpp/whisper.cpp/models/download-ggml-model.sh `<MODEL>`)
 3. Set the model path in `main.py` (model = 'pywhispercpp/whisper.cpp/models/ggml-`<MODEL>`.bin')

-See [this file](https://github.com/ggerganov/whisper.cpp/blob/master/models/download-ggml-model.sh#L28) for all available models.
+**on docker**

+1. Edit the `Dockerfile` and change the `RUN ./download-ggml-model.sh base` command to `RUN ./download-ggml-model.sh <MODEL>`.
+2. Set the model path in `main.py` (model = 'pywhispercpp/whisper.cpp/models/ggml-`<MODEL>`.bin')

-# Docker
+# Running the application

+**on non-docker machines**

+`python main.py` or `python3 main.py`

+**on docker**

 It is possible to run this application in a docker container.
 This is useful when you don't want to install the required packages on your host machine.

-## Building docker container

-You can use this repository to build the docker container.
-Alternatively, you can use the pre-built container from the [Docker Hub](https://hub.docker.com/repository/docker/xiduzo/whisper-sentiment-analysis/general).

-`docker build -f Dockerfile -t whisper .`

-## Running docker container

-### On a MacBook

 Because we need to stream the audio from the host machine to the docker container, we need to install PulseAudio on the host machine and run the PulseAudio server.
 Then we need to run the docker container with the `--net=host` flag and set the `PULSE_SERVER` environment variable to the IP address of the host machine.

+## On a Raspberry Pi

+> TODO: add instructions for running on raspberry pi

+## MacOS

 1. Install PulseAudio